MrUnAnonymous/zip-locator/README.md

 - Input a zip code and retrieve location details.
 - Display information including country, state, and place.
 - Mobile-responsive design for accessibility on various devices.
+- Clear button to clear all fields whenever you want.

 ## Technologies